dbnomics-stata/dbnomics/README.md

 - **sdmx(**SDMX_mask**)** accepts an SDMX REST query ("SDMX mask") containing dimensions to identify series for a provider(*PRcode*) and dataset(*DScode*) that supports this function.
 A list of dimensions can be obtained using **dbnomics datastructure, provider(PRcode) dataset(DScode)**. **Note**: not all providers will support this feature.
 In such case **dbnomics import, (...)** may return a Warning: no series found error.

-### use
+### find/news

-- **delimiters(**"chars"[, collapse\|asstring]**)** allows to specify other separation characters.
-By default, **dbnomics use ...**  will assume tab-separated data.
-This option is generally not needed but accounts for potential future changes in the series specification of https://db.nomics.world.
+- **limit(**int**)** sets the maximum number of results to load and display.
+- **all** forces the download and display of all matching results.
+Note: this option may cause a server failure for queries with a large number of results.

 ## Remarks

 This program has two main dependencies:

-1. The Mata json library libjson by Erik Lindsley is needed to parse JSON strings.
+1. The Mata json library **libjson** by Erik Lindsley is needed to parse JSON strings.
 It can be found on SSC: `ssc install libjson`.
-2. The routine moss by Robert Picard & Nicholas J. Cox is needed to clean unicode sequences.
+2. The routine **moss** by Robert Picard & Nicholas J. Cox is needed to clean unicode sequences.
 It can be found on SSC: `ssc install moss`.

 After each API call, dbnomics stores significant metadata in the form of dataset characteristics.
 Type *char li _dta[]* after dbnomics to obtain important info about the data, e.g., the API endpoint.